gradient-pulse/phi-mesh/dialogues/2026-03-18_temporal_unit_agency_and_sleep_dialogue.md

 My instinct is that the next serious move is now participant inference code or a real-data first slice, because the conceptual spine is getting strong enough.

+**M:**
+And, of course, who are the natural pattern readers? -> LLMs

+**ChatGPT:**
+If intertwined choreographies determine direction, then LLMs are the natural readers of the resulting pattern field.

 ## Appendix C — Note on archival layering

 This document preserves: